WilJonze/WilJonze/README.md

 Im a growing **Web Developer** from Louisville, KY.
 Im currently working on building skills in **JS, React, and Node.JS!** I am commited to being a **Full Stack Developer** by the end of 2023.
 I learn by doing, and im always looking for a fun new project to work on!
-I dont have al the answers, but I'm one hell of a googler.
+I dont have all the answers, but I'm one hell of a googler.

 Thanks for taking a look at my Github page!
 If you ever notice any code that could be written better or if you have any questions reach out!